-On March 7, 2024, the Title Board set the following ballot title and submission clause for Initiative #186:
+On March 7, 2024, the Title Board set the following ballot title and submission clause for Initiative #190:

-A change to the Colorado Revised Statutes creating new election processes for U.S. Senate, U.S. House of Representatives, Colorado state legislature, and certain state offices, and, in connection therewith, allowing any voter to sign a petition for any candidate for these offices to get on the primary ballot; requiring these candidates to collect signatures from voters in order to appear on the primary election ballot, reducing the number of signatures required to petition onto the ballot, and eliminating the political party nominating process; creating an all-candidate primary election for these offices, where voters can vote for any one candidate per office, regardless of political party affiliation, and where the four candidates who receive the most votes advance to the general election; and in the general election, allowing voters to rank candidates and the candidate with the highest number of votes at the end of the voting tally is elected.
+A change to the Colorado Revised Statutes creating new election processes for U.S. Senate, U.S. House of Representatives, Colorado state legislature, and certain state offices, and, in connection therewith, allowing any voter to sign a petition for any candidate for these offices to get on the primary ballot; requiring these candidates to collect signatures from voters in order to appear on the primary election ballot, reducing the number of signatures required to petition onto the ballot, and eliminating the political party nominating process; creating an all-candidate primary election for these offices, where voters may rank up to four candidates per office, regardless of political party affiliation, and where the four candidates with the highest number of votes at the end of the voting tally advance to the general election; and in the general election, allowing voters to rank candidates and the candidate with the highest number of votes at the end of the voting tally is elected.